ufosc/ufosc.github.io/Intro to Web Development /Tutorial.md

 To run the webpage in a browser use the following python (must have python installed)

+On Linux and OSX use:

 `python -m SimpleHTTPServer 8080`

+On Windows use:

+`python -m http.server 8080`

 Then type the following url in your preferred browser